 What incentives are currently available for solar installations?

-Through 2019, the federal government is offering a 30% rebate on the total cost of a solar install.
+Through 2022, the federal government is offering a 26% rebate on the total cost of a solar install.
 This is a huge help to many of our homeowners and makes it very affordable.
 The main incentive in Ohio is of course Net Metering (process explained below).
 State and local incentives may also be included, such as a property tax freeze in Ohio, Indiana, and Kentucky.
+Click to learn more about solar incentives.

 How long does it take to recover my initial investment?